DisboxApp/web/README.md

 #### CORS

-As with any secure site, discord doesn't allow other websites to fetch and download data from the API programmatically.
+As with any secure site, discord doesn't allow other websites to fetch and download data from the API.
 This is a big issue, because it blocks the ability to download your files from the web client directly.

 There are 2 main ways to solve this, and because both are viable and fit for different use cases, Disbox implements both.